Appearance

 # set buildpack for static sites

-$ heroku buildpacks:set https://github.com/heroku/heroku-buildpack-static.git
+$ heroku buildpacks:set https://github.com/heroku/heroku-buildpack-static.git- Deploy your site:

 bash